ingeno/aws-validation/sops/ingeno-root-account-security-summary.md

 ## Purpose

-This document summarizes the security controls and procedures implemented for AWS root account management across all customer environments.
+This document summarizes the security controls and procedures implemented for AWS root account management across all customer environments as defined in "Ingeno - AWS Landing Zone Provisioning.pdf".
 These controls ensure proper governance, security, and compliance for root account usage in accordance with AWS security best practices.

 ## Root Account Usage Policy